Docs / Self-Host

 • Run your own app/runtime stack

-• Use local files or your own compatible pack tree
+• Use local files or your own packs compatible

 • Best for technical users comfortable with setup